marcanuy/marcanuy.github.io/en/projects/_posts/2014-09-15-games-for-kids.md

 ---
 title: Online free games for kids
 subtitle:
-description: Easy games for kids.
+description: Project to build a website with easy games for kids.
 layout: project
 features:
   - More than 800 free and easy games